 - What?
 Introducing CE themes into the formal or non-formal education curriculum - Why?
 Because when children become teenagers and consumers have the necessary discernment - When?
 Elaboration of manual 2025-2026 and introduction in the program 2027-2028 - Where?
 Schools in Cluj Metropolitan Area - Who?
 Experts, teachers, communicators, disseminators - How?
-Attracting top companies in sponsoring the manual from CSR budgets - Specific objective 2: Reducing GHG emissions by moving from a linear production and consumption system to a more circular production and consumption system - What?
-Integrating circular economy principles into the value chain - How?
-Organize a "Sustainable Design Week" and standardize circular design principles for local and international companies, thus ensuring the integration of these principles into products and production processes - Why?
-To promote the use of circular economy principles at industrial level. - When?
+Attracting top companies in sponsoring the manual from CSR budgets - Specific objective 2: Integration of the EC principles in the value chain - What?
+Sustainable design week+ standardization of the circularity design - Why?
+Because we intervene at the beginning of the flow - When?
 Biennale - Who?
-Technical University of Cluj-Napoca and Arts and Design University of Cluj-Napoca
+Arts and Design University; Technical University of Cluj-Napoca